The Trust is managed by the Board of Trustees and four sub-committees:

 Trustees and advisors

 Heather joined the Board in 2019 and is the Trust’s Honorary Curator.
 She is a cultural heritage consultant and an expert advisor to the National Lottery Heritage Fund.
-She was Librarian and Keeper of Collections at the Scott Polar Research Institute, Cambridge, where she established the Polar Museum.
-She also chaired the University of Cambridge Museums Steering Group.
+She was Librarian and Keeper of Collections at the Scott Polar Research Institute, Cambridge, where she established the Polar Museum and chaired the University of Cambridge Museums Steering Group.
 Heather has been interim Chief Executive of Scarborough Museums Trust, worked on the Hull: Yorkshire’s Maritime City bid and managed the renovation of the University Museum of Zoology, Cambridge.
 She is a keen gardener and lives in Littondale.

 Steve is a retired museum professional with around 40 years of experience, including curatorial work and management of a range of museums and other cultural organisations across the UK.
 He also chairs the Stories in Stone Lottery project and is chair of the Lancashire Wildlife Trust.